Mt. Tabor Summer Band Camp

 We are a 4 week summer band camp offering daily lessons and ensembles on all brass, woodwind and percussion instruments.
 We offer a comprehensive jazz program including ensembles, and improvisation.
 Our guitar and string/electric bass program provides students on all levels with lessons and ensembles.
 We also have elective classes in music theory, composition and drum set.

-All classes meet daily, between the hours of 8:00 AM and 12:00 PM.
+All classes meet daily, between the hours of 9:00 AM and 12:00 PM.
+Specific lesson times will be determined before camp starts based on enrollment and teacher availability.
 Students from any school district/town are welcome to attend.
 The only eligibility requirement is completion of the third grade by June.

 Jazz Fundamentals is a 30 minute daily non-performance class, and is a prerequisite to participate in Jazz I. Students who have at least two years of experience on a jazz instrument (see below) are eligible to sign up for this course (prior jazz experience is not required).
 The following instrument are eligible for this course: All Saxophones, Trumpet, Clarinet, Trombone, Euphonium, Percussion, Guitar, Bass, Piano.

 Jazz Ensembles are performance-based, 60 minute ensemble rehearsal.
 Placement into these groups is based upon the experience listed on this application, as well as assessment of the student’s jazz playing level.
 This will be determined within the first few days of summer music school.
 All Saxophones, Trumpet, Trombone, Percussion, Guitar, Bass, Piano.